castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

       CONSTRAINT posts_fk_user_id FOREIGN KEY (user_id) REFERENCES users (id) );

-We can save these into a file, using the (not compulsory) extension ".sql".
+We can save these into a file, _myblog.sql_.
+The extension of _.sql_ is not compsulory, but is in general use, and recognised by most editors.
 To create a new MySQL database, first run the `CREATE DATABASE` statement, then import the contents of the file:

     mysql -h <host> -u <user> -p < echo "CREATE DATABASE myblog"